These LOSERS Get What They Deserve After Abusing Turtle & Attacking DISABLED Veteran | John Hawkins' Right Wing News

 This veteran’s wife was getting out to get the mail with their young child when they saw the turtle being attacked by the three punks.
 She went back crying to Gary and told him what was happening.

-“They said there was three guys out here killing at turtle,” he said.
+“They said there was three guys out here killing a turtle,” he said.

 It really upset Blough to see and he couldn’t stand-by and let it happen.